dsaeedeh/EC-Benchmark/README.md

 2. Run download_data.sh
 3. Run extract_coordinates.sh
 4. run data_preprocessing.sh

-Run the following file to concat fasta files (pretrain.fasta, train.fasta and test.fasta).
+5. Run run_mmseqs2.sh to concat fasta files (pretrain.fasta, train.fasta and test.fasta).
 Be sure no other .fasta files are existed in the data directory
 We need all.fasta file to run mmseqs2 on it!

-run_mmseqs2.sh
 ## Usage

 ## Contributing